welterde/eagle/README.md

 eagle is an extremely skinny "looking glass" I've written to interface with [BIRD].
 (It only does IPv4 BGP lookups, can it get any more skinny?)

-I wrote this so I could close a Terminal window, and at the prodding of [@dotwaffle].
+I wrote this so I could close a Terminal window, and with some motivation by [@dotwaffle].

 ## Installation